kevinboosten/kevinboosten.github.io/_posts/2020-05-06-release-your-ionic-and-capacitor-app-via-appcenter.md

 Check out the [Capacitor docs](https://capacitor.ionicframework.com/docs/) for a brief introduction!

-## AppCenter
+## App Center

-Visual Studio AppCenter is a Microsoft product for continuously build, test, release and monitor your apps.
-In this article we're only going to focus on the building part of AppCenter.
+Visual Studio App Center is a Microsoft product for continuously build, test, release and monitor your apps.
+In this article we're only going to focus on the building part of App Center.
-AppCenter supports a variety of operating systems: iOS, Android, Windows, MacOS and even tvOS.
+App Center supports a variety of operating systems: iOS, Android, Windows, MacOS and even tvOS.
 The platforms, besides the native ones, that are available are: React Native, Cordova (preview), Xamarin and Unity.
 Enough to cover your needs, I guess!

 ### Ionic AppFlow

 Of course there'r e alternatives to build you mobile application.
 If you're primarily building Ionic applications then [Ionic AppFlow](https://ionicframework.com/appflow) will maybe be the better choice for you.
 They also have got 'Publishing to Store' functionality since a couple of months!
-But if you're working in a company that also builds Xamarin and React Native apps, then AppCenter makes more sense.
+But if you're working in a company that also builds Xamarin and React Native apps, then App Center makes more sense.

 ## Create a test app

 > Skip this section if you already have an Ionic+Capacitor app

-So let's start with creating a Ionic + Capacitor app so we can use that as our app that we're going to use in AppCenter.
+So let's start with creating a Ionic + Capacitor app so we can use that as our app that we're going to use in App Center.

 You can also fork this demo application from [GitHub](https://github.com/Boosten/ionic-capacitor-appcenter-demo).